Updated May 2023

 It’s worth mentioning that all Boolean expressions are case sensitive, i.e. they have to be in capital letters: “OR”, “AND” and “NOT”.

-Learn more on how to use LinkedIn advanced search and Boolean, scan your results, export the recorded profile data and reach out here.
+Learn more on how to use LinkedIn advanced search and Boolean, scan your results, export the recorded profile data and reach out.

 Dux-Soup offers a variety of skipping features and creates a powerful tool to filter your potential leads on LinkedIn.
 Take a look at this article to learn more about the skipping options available in Dux-Soup.

-A regular expression or regex is a sequence of characters that define a search pattern.
-For example, you could use regex to make sure you skip people who work for a certain company, or have a certain job title.
+For example, you could use regex to make sure you skip people who work for a certain company or have a certain job title.

 If you have a specific list of companies or LinkedIn profiles that you want to skip, you can copy the following expression and change the words marked in bold according to your needs: